gordonturner/etsy-open-api-client/docs/ShopShippingProfileApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopShippingProfileApi apiInstance = new ShopShippingProfileApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer shippingProfileId = 56; // Integer | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
+    Long shippingProfileId = 56L; // Long | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
 Required when listing type=physical.
-    Integer shippingProfileDestinationId = 56; // Integer | The numeric ID of the shipping profile destination in the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing. try {
+    Long shippingProfileDestinationId = 56L; // Long | The numeric ID of the shipping profile destination in the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing. try {
       apiInstance.deleteShopShippingProfileDestination(shopId, shippingProfileId, shippingProfileDestinationId);
     } catch (ApiException e) {